-By signing this document, I agree to each of the assurances listed in Appendix C and further assure that: To the best of my knowledge and belief, all information and data included in this plan are true and correct.
-Chief State School Officer or Authorized Representative (Printed Name) Matthew L. Blomstedt, Ph.D., Commissioner of Education Signature of Authorized SEA Representative Date: 06/17.
+By signing this document, I agree to each of the assurances listed in Appendix C and

+further assure that:

+To the best of my knowledge and belief, all information and data included in the his plan

+are true and correct.

+Chief State School Officer or Authorized Representative (Printed

+Name)

+Deborah A. Frison, Ed.D.

+0 Date:

+Albert ANGERORA

+Aleboral S. Opison